sathvikaithala/Final_project/README.md

 #### Database:
-- For our database, we will be using postgres by use of pgAdmin.
-The image below represents the tables of data that are uploaded onto the database.
-These relationships helped giude me in the creation of the tables on the database.
-Five tables were created to coincide with the five csv files we are using for our machine learning model.
-The postres.sql file is added to the main page of the master.
+- For our database, we will be using postgres by use of pgAdmin and we are also hosting our raw data in an AWS S3 bucket.
+This enables anyone with the access codes to work the project data.
+The image below represents the tables of data that are uploaded onto the database in Postgres.
+The entity relational diagram allowed for easier joining of tables with SQL and was a helpful reference while importing data into the database.
+There are three main tables with data that were used to build and perform the machine learning model.

-- The most common and obvious connect between all of our datasets is the City column.
+- The most common and obvious connect between all of our datasets is the State column.
 ![image](https://user-images.githubusercontent.com/65195902/95770655-99ba6e80-0c6e-11eb-80cc-07a7e67f535f.png)

 #### Machine Learning: